 Table Of Contents

-- Anchovies with their fried raspa, the specialty of Jai-ca
+- Anchovies with their fried raspa, the specialty of Jai-ca.

-- El Vaso de Oro's grilled steak with foie gras
+- El Vaso de Oro's grilled steak with foie gras.

-- The pump of La Cova Fumada
+- The bomb of La Cova Fumada

 - Bacallà "a bras" Bar Gol

-- Can Cargolet artichokes (and their snails)
+- Can Cargolet's artichokes (and its snails)

 - The bravas of Tomàs de Sarrià